 15 of 30

-Beautiful spring blooms in many brilliant shades can be produced by different species of Rhododendron.
-They include both evergreen and deciduous varieties and can grow in many different USDA Zones.
+Several different species of Rhododendron produce beautiful spring blooms in various brilliant shades.
+They include both evergreen and deciduous varieties and can grow in many different climates.
 They like acidic soil and do best in partial shade, although some varieties can handle full shade.

 16 of 30

-Calycanthus occidentalis has a deep red flower and you may think it produces the fragrance of red wine.
+Calycanthus occidentalis has a deep red flower, and you may find it produces the fragrance of red wine.
 It will grow in full sun to full shade but needs moist soil and won't tolerate drought.Continue to 17 of 30 below.

 17 of 30